-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 DID ANY OF THE VICTIMS RAISE SECURITY CONCERNS BEFORE THE ATTACKS?

-Neither the university nor the Police Department have said whether any of the students reported unusual activity or expressed safety concerns in the months or weeks before the attack.
+Neither the university nor the police department have said whether any of the students reported unusual activity or expressed safety concerns in the months or weeks before the attack.

-Rumors, speculation and unfounded theories abound online, many targeting people that police have said aren’t involved in the crime.
+Rumors, speculation and unfounded theories abound online, many targeting people that police have already said aren’t involved in the crime.

-“There is speculation, without factual backing, stoking community fears and spreading false facts,” the Police Department wrote in a Facebook post Thursday evening.
+“There is speculation, without factual backing, stoking community fears and spreading false facts,” the police department wrote in a Facebook post Thursday evening.
 “We encourage referencing official releases for accurate information and updated progress.”

 Police frequently hold back some information about criminal cases because releasing it could harm the investigation.
 Sometimes crucial evidence doesn’t become publicly known until after an arrest is made and the case goes to trial.

 Detectives are looking for tips, surveillance videos from the area and other information that could provide context about the killings.
-They are asking that people call or email the Police Department with tips and upload any digital media to a special FBI website.
+They are asking that people call or email the police department with tips and upload any digital media to a special FBI website.